Frequently Asked Questions

 Why are my fees higher than other graduate students taking the same amount of credit hours?

 There are numerous additional fees a student can incur.
 First-year students have initial costs that continuing students do not have, certain classes have additional fees others do not.
 If you have a question regarding a specific student fee, you should contact the Student Services section of the University Controller’s Office.
-Brittany Vojnovic and Jennifer Johnson are not familiar with all of the various student fees and can only ensure the requests we have submitted (tuition waivers/payments).
+Brittany Vojnovic and Victoria Nelson are not familiar with all of the various student fees and can only ensure the requests we have submitted (tuition waivers/payments).
 The department staff is unable to problem-solve other issues on your student account.

 I received a payment via fellowship/department supplement, etc. into my student account but the amount I received in my disbursement was lower than I was expecting, what happened?

-Jennifer Johnson can help you verify that the correct payment was processed.
+Victoria Nelson can help you verify that the correct payment was processed.
 It is probably a financial aid issue, and you would need to follow up with them.
 There is a maximum amount of financial aid calculates that you are allowed to receive through your student account.
 If you apply for loans and get additional funding through fellowships/department supplements, this will lower the amount of your loan disbursement.

 I am on a grant; my tuition payment hasn’t posted yet, what should I do?